157239n/Images/readme.md

 - ssl

 Also have pageTemplate.conf and newPage to set things up.
 It's best to look at the files to understand it.

+## 157239n/php7.0

+Exactly the same as 157239n/php, but using the default php version, which should be 7-ish

+## 157239n/mysql7.0

+Exactly the same as 157239n/mysql, but everything on the php end is using the default php version, which should also be 7-ish

+## 157239n/proxy

+Extended from 157239n/basic.
+Intended to act as a reverse proxy or serving static content only.
+If you need dynamic content, just go with the battle-hardened apache.
+FastCGI in nginx is no faster than mpm_prefork in apache.

+Have these installed:
+- gnupg2 (required to install nginx)
+- nginx (completed with hash and checksums and all of that wonderful mess)

 # Tools